 We take our role and responsibilities to our members and licensees very seriously.
 It is our ambition to set best practice in collecting society management across all areas of our membership and domestic licensing activity.
 As part of that commitment we have developed and published a Code of Conduct that encompasses the whole of the business.
 It is based on the British Copyright Council’s Principles for Collective Management Organisations’ Codes of Conduct and was published in November 2012 following consultation with members, licence holders, and other stakeholder representatives, including trade bodies and Ombudsman Services.

 Our Code of Conduct covers all aspects of PRS for Music membership and areas we license from shops to new online streaming services.
 It details what you can expect from our service to you, including what you can expect by way of provision and/or publication of information affecting members and music users individually and generally.
 It also explains how we can help each other and what to do if things go wrong.

-In 2016, Membership received nine complaints with two being referred to the Ombudsman.
+2016: Nine complaints with two being referred to the Ombudsman.
 No complaints were upheld.
 There were no open complaints at the end of 2016.

-In 2015, Membership received five complaints with one being referred to the Ombudsman.
+2015: Five complaints with one being referred to the Ombudsman.
 This claim was not upheld.
 There were no open complaints at the end of 2015.

 2014: 15 complaints.
 None were referred to the Ombudsman.
 One of the complaints remained open at the end of 2014.